 Comparative Balance Sheet Meaning

-Comparative balance sheet is a balance sheet which provides financial figures of Assets, Liability and equity for the “two or more period of the same company” or “two or more than two company of same industry” or “two or more subsidiaries of same company” at the same page format so that this can be easily understandable and easy to analysis.
+The comparative balance sheet is a balance sheet which provides financial figures of Assets, Liability and equity for the “two or more period of the same company” or “two or more than two company of same industry” or “two or more subsidiaries of same company” at the same page format so that this can be easily understandable and easy to analysis.

-The comparative balance sheet has two-column of amount against each balance sheet items; one column shows the current year financial position whereas another column will show the previous year’s financial position so that investors or other stakeholders can easily understand and analyze the company’s financial performance against last year.
+The comparative balance sheet has two-column of amount against each balance sheet items; one column shows the current year financial position, whereas another column will show the previous year’s financial position so that investors or other stakeholders can easily understand and analyze the company’s financial performance against last year.

 Example Format of Comparative Balance Sheet

 Below is the example format of a comparative balance sheet.

 4.9 (831 ratings) 117 Courses | 25+ Projects | 600+ Hours | Full Lifetime Access | Certificate of Completion

 Below is the format of a comparative balance sheet of Amazon Inc for the year 2018 and 2017.
 In this balance sheet, the Financial Position of the year ended 2018 and 2017 are mentioned in columns 2018 and 2017, respectively.
 After that, there is two-column, the first column is showing the change in absolute term, and the second column is showing the change in % term.

 After analyzing the above balance sheet, some observation is as below:

 - The company’s share capital is the same for both the year.
 It means the company has not issued any share for the current year.